groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/barcode/xlsx.en.md

           link: "https://docs.groupdocs.com/signature/python-net/"

       content: |
-        ```csharp {style=abap}
+        ```python {style=abap}
+        import groupdocs.signature as sg

+        def run():

-        // Initialize the Signature object with the document path
+            # Initialize the Signature object with the document path
-        using (Signature signature = new Signature("input.xlsx"))
-        {
+            with sg.Signature('input.xlsx') as signature:

-            // Use BarcodeSignOptions to add a barcode to the document
+                # Use BarcodeSignOptions to add a barcode to the document
-            BarcodeSignOptions options = new BarcodeSignOptions("Business data")
+                options = sg.BarcodeSignOptions('Business data')

-            {
-                // Set the barcode type and configure its properties
+                # Set the barcode type and configure its properties
-                EncodeType = BarcodeTypes.Code128,
+                options.EncodeType = sg.BarcodeTypes.Code128
-                Left = 50,
+                options.Left = 50
-                Top = 150
+                options.Top = 150
-            };

-            // Save the signed document
+                # Save the signed document
-            SignResult result = signature.Sign("output.xlsx", options);
+                result = signature.Sign('output.xlsx', options)
-        }
         ```

 ############################# More features ############################